nlnzcollservices/harvester_manager/Technical_notes.md

 4. Build in way of calling any harvester independently (see `main()` in `twitter_harvesters.py` for basic approach\).
 5. Fix the confusion over `self.storage_folder` and `self.storage_location` in `Item()`
 6. Fix all the harvesters so they properly follow the agreed harvest content structure.
 This requirement was a late addition, so some earlier harvesters do not adhere to the rules.
 Assume any v1 harvester needs to be cleaned up.
-7. Clean up the way date ranges are handled across the manager/harvester boundary, in each harvester, and reported on in the sheet
+7. Clean up the way date ranges are handled across the manager/harvester boundary, in each harvester, and reported on in the sheet - and fixing the date range function for all harevsters (make it manditory even if it start from the year 0).
 8. Build in a way of calling each harvester individually, perhaps with a simple UI.
+9. Add in collection level logging in the parent folder.
+A csv file that lists the principle assets / data to help with content assessment and even access (search / summary copies)
+10. Plug in a SIP packager step at the end to aid rapid ingest.

 ### Notes